 What if I was hit by a rideshare or commercial vehicle?

 Collisions involving Uber, Lyft, delivery trucks, or other commercial vehicles are more complex.
-Multiple insurance policies may apply, including corporate liability and commercial auto coverage.
+The larger the bodily injury policy limits, the more you have to prove your damages.
 These insurers usually have teams of adjusters working to reduce payouts.
 A lawyer can identify which policies are responsible and negotiate with all involved parties to maximize compensation.

 What if the pedestrian accident was a hit-and-run?